lfreneda/FluentDynamoDb/README.md

 Fluent, POCO friendly, convention-based mappings for DynamoDb.
 Get your fluent on :-)

-See the example to more information.
+See the example for more information.

 https://github.com/lfreneda/FluentDynamoDb/tree/master/example/FluentDynamoDb.Example